 Define the minimum faculty qualifications for each academic division.

 All faculty members are required to have the appropriate credentials as specified by the academic division in which they teach.

-Allied health Education Division: The level of education required for Allied Health directors and faculty members is determined by each appropriate certification or accreditation agency.
+Health Sciences Division: The level of education required for Health Sciences directors and faculty members is determined by each appropriate certification or accreditation agency.